Linda Shirley May Thompson

 Dana

-Sarah and Kyle MacDonald
+Posted by Sarah and Kyle MacDonald on

 Her legacy live on in her family.
 I am sad to have never met her but the best testament to the wonderful woman, wife and mother she was is obvious in her son Greg; a man I am proud to call my friend.